Codecademy/docs/content/css/concepts/animations/terms/animation-duration/animation-duration.md

 ---
-Title: "animation-duration"
+Title: 'animation-duration'
-Description: "Defines how long an animation should take to complete."
+Description: 'Defines how long an animation should take to complete.'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Web Design"
+  - 'Web Design'
 Tags:
-  - "Animation"
+  - 'Animation'
 CatalogContent:
-  - "learn-css"
+  - 'learn-css'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
-  - "paths/full-stack-engineer-career-path"
+  - 'paths/full-stack-engineer-career-path'
 ---

 Defines how long an animation should take to complete.